 According to the Coast Guard Recreational Boating Accident Report Database, boating accidents must be reported if:

-.
-Damage to the vessel or other property was $2000 or more; or
+- Damage to the vessel or other property was $2000 or more

 Collisions with another boat or with fixed objects such as a marina dock; capsizing, and passengers falling overboard account for approximately 58 percent of all boating accident fatalities.
 Contact with the propeller, water skier mishaps, explosions, and fire also contribute to the types of boating accidents that occur on our waterways.
 Moreover, statistics show that 70 percent of fatal boating accident victims drowned mostly because they were not wearing a personal floatation device (PFD) or life jacket.
 Trauma is the other leading cause of death in boating accidents.